 If you're interested in the possibilities that hosting your own rocks brings, then Cloudsmith is here for you.
 Sign up today to begin hosting and distributing your Lua modules at the world's first hosted private Lua modules repository service.

-Cloudsmith should work with all supported versions of LuaRocks, but we reccomend using at least version 3.0 or later for the best experience.
+Cloudsmith should work with all supported versions of LuaRocks, but we recommend using at least version 3.0 or later for the best experience.
 You can check your local version like so:

 $ luarocks --version